v1.10.90-0e025b8

 SOCKS5 Proxy Setup

-SOCKS5 is a versatile proxy protocol that works at the TCP level, supporting any application protocol -- not just HTTP.
-Hex Proxies provides SOCKS5 access on port 1080 at `gate.hexproxies.com`, backed by the full 10M+ residential and 250K+ ISP proxy network.
+SOCKS5 is a versatile proxy protocol that works at the TCP level, supporting any application protocol — not just HTTP.
+Hex Proxies provides SOCKS5 access on port 1080 at gate.hexproxies.com, backed by access to a 10M+ residential IP network through partner agreements and the full multi-carrier US ISP network.

 SOCKS5 vs HTTP Proxy